What is epilepsy?

 Medicines to prevent epileptic seizures are called antiepileptics.
 The goal is to find an effective antiepileptic medicine that causes the fewest side effects.

-Taking only one antiepileptic medicine prevents seizures in up to 7 out of 10 people who have partial seizures.
-About 8 out of 10 people have complete seizure control when they take more than one antiepileptic medicine.2 Although many people experience side effects, medicine is still the best way to prevent epileptic seizures.
+Although many people experience side effects, medicine is still the best way to prevent epileptic seizures.
 The benefits of treatment with medicine usually outweigh the drawbacks.

 There are many antiepileptic medicines (called AEDs, anticonvulsants, or antiseizure medicines).
 But they do not all treat the same types of seizures.
 The first step your doctor takes in choosing a medicine to treat your seizures is to identify the types of seizures you have.